 Both Lyft riders and Uber riders report a similar positive user experience.
 The respective apps are simple and easy to use.
 You simply enter your starting point or pickup location and your destination and you are given driver options, their expected time of arrival and estimated price.
 Once you have confirmed your choice, the app will notify you when the driver is nearby

 Payment is done automatically through the ridesharing app so there is never a need to exchange money with the driver.

 While both ridesharing apps are quite similar and offer essentially the same service, there are a few small to major differences.

 Uber caters more to business people.
 Their app is more intuitive when it comes to scheduled rides and they offer a few more options in terms of the type of car they can provide.

 Lyft is more transparent and straightforward in terms of its pricing.
 Understanding how Uber comes up with its price can be challenging at times.
-On top of the minimum fare, they factor in prime time pricing, rush hour, distance, and other factors that Lyft also takes into consideration.
-However, Uber manages to do it in a way that is often a bit confusing.

 Which App Offers the Cheapest Ride Option?

 The average cost varies from city to city, what kind of car, how many drivers are currently working, and, especially, when the ride is requested.
 There are too many variables to give a clear and definitive answer.
 But when users from the same city are polled and the data is collected, there isn’t much difference in price – and, if there is one, it seems to be minimal.

 Most riders use both apps and make their selection according to the nearby drivers and the options that are available to them at that specific time.
 Uber passengers are also Lyft passengers, and vice-versa.